How to Successfully Breastfeed in a Baby Carrier

 - FAQs

-Babywearing offers an opportunity to nurse more frequently and is convenient especially when out and about or traveling.
-It is however very important to know how to correctly and safely breastfeed in carrier.
-In this guide, we'll cover everything you should know about nursing in a baby carrier.
+Babywearing offers an opportunity to nurse more frequently and is convenient, especially when out and about or traveling.
+It is, however, very important to know how to correctly and safely breastfeed in a carrier, as well as understand that both breastfeeding and babywearing are two separate skills that need to be learned and practiced separately.

 How to Choose the Right Baby Carrier